Borealis-BioModeling/pysb-units/README.md

  * With `units.Rule('degradation', protein >> None, k_deg)` the reaction order of the rule will be determined and the units of `k_deg`` will be checked to make sure they match the expected unit type corresponding to that reaction order.
 In this case, the degradation is a 1st-order reaction, so `k_deg`` is expected to have inverse time (i.e., frequency) units: [1 /  time], such as, [1 / s] or [1 / h].

-## Additional unit consistency check
+## Additional unit checks

-When defining a model you can call `check` function to evaluate unit consistency:
+When defining a model with units you can call the `check` function to perform additional unit checks and receive warnings for any possible problems, including checking for multiple units assigned to the same model component, unit consistency for units of the same physical type (e.g., `1/s` vs. `1/h`), and any parameters with missing units.
+Simply add a call to the `pysb.units.check` function at the end of your model code as shown below:

 ```python